peterhee/classic-iaas-resourcemanager-migration/migaz/readme.md

-# Classic IaaS to Azure Resource Manager IaaS migration using ASMtoARMTool
+# Classic IaaS to Azure Resource Manager IaaS migration using MIGAZ

-This article will show you how to use ASMtoARMTool to migrate or clone classic IaaS solutions to Azure Resource Manager IaaS.
+This article will show you how to use MIGAZ to migrate or clone classic IaaS solutions to Azure Resource Manager IaaS.

 ## What it does

-The Azure Service Management to Azure Resource Manager migration tool for IaaS workloads (ASMtoARMTool) is an additional option to migrate Azure Service Management IaaS resources to Azure Resource Manager IaaS resources.
+The Azure Service Management to Azure Resource Manager migration tool for IaaS workloads (MIGAZ) is an additional option to migrate a complete set of Azure Service Management IaaS resources to Azure Resource Manager IaaS resources.
 The migration can occur within the same subscription or between different subscriptions and subscription types (ex: CSP subscriptions).

 This article provides the functional details to use the tool for Azure Service Management to Azure Resource Manager migration of IaaS workloads.
 The tool exports the following resources: